-Risk Markers for Challenging Behaviour
+Risk Markers for Behaviours that Challenge

 Research has shown that certain people are more at risk of showing behaviours that challenge than others.
-For example, we know that individuals who have communication difficulties, mobility difficulties, an Autism Spectrum Disorder and a greater degree of intellectual disability are more likely to show these behaviours.
+For example, we know that individuals who have communication difficulties, mobility difficulties, an Autism Spectrum Condition and a greater degree of intellectual disability are more likely to show these behaviours.

 Research has shown that some other factors may be associated with behaviours that challenge, for example:

-- higher levels of repetitive behaviour.
+- higher levels of repetitive behaviour

 In the following video Caroline Richards explains why it may be helpful to understand risk markers for the development of challenging behaviour.